kevster7000/Weightlifting-Website/README.md

 - Intersection Observers are amazing for on-scroll animations
 - When in doubt, use this rule: border: 1px solid red;
 - I need to organize my files better
-- I need to use more CSS variables and organize my CSS file better, especially the media queries; use SASS?
+- I need to use more CSS variables and organize my CSS file better, especially the media queries; use Sass?
 - When tabbing through the page, the anchor links and buttons will have an outline by default
 - Nesting flexboxes and grids is cool
 - Apparently subclasses are a thing in CSS: .class1.class2 {} - class2 only applies if the element has class1